Sheila-Na-Gig Editions is proud to present our first fiction title — Mark Small: This Is Your Life by, John Bullock.

 “Bullock somehow manages to infuse serious beauty and poetry into the very real voice of this remarkably likeable character.
 Funny and intensely felt, this novel holds a magnifying glass up to some of the ugliest parts of small-town life, and yet reminds us that there is still kindness, beauty, and humor in the world after all.” —Ashley Cowger, author of Peter Never Came

 “The voice that describes this marvelous seaside place is a fountain of delights.” —Robert Pope, author of Jack’s Universe

 NOTE: Sheila-Na-Gig fiction submissions are by invitation only.
 Please do not send us fiction at this time.

 Winner of the 2019 Sheila-Na-Gig Editions Poetry Manuscript Contest

-SPECIAL: Pre-order NOW through Sheila-Na-Gig online via PayPal for 20% off and Free Shipping (U.S. only): Ships in FEBRUARY 2020.
+SPECIAL: Purchase through Sheila-Na-Gig online via PayPal for 20% off and Free Shipping (U.S. only):